 People ask what you get when you register for the HHH.
 It is a grueling day in the sun, so what does a rider get besides sore muscles, tired posterior, sense of accomplishment and several hours of pure cycling madness?
 There is no answer that fits all.
 Riders pit themselves against the road and elements for different reasons.
 What everyone does get is a ride T-shirt and water bottle, goodie bag, free stuff from the consumer show, his or her share of 15,000 gallons of hydration fluid, truck loads of fruit, pickles, thousands of helpers on the route and a hard-earned finisher pin.

-Hell’s Gate: After taking a year off, Pyro Pete will return to Hell’s Gate on the 100 mile route in 2013.
-As soon as the route improvements for 2013 are finalized, we will update maps and directions on the website.
+Hell’s Gate: After taking a year off, Pyro Pete returned to Hell’s Gate on the 100 mile route in 2013 and will again join us for 2016.

-Off-Road: HHH weekend includes a 11.2 mile off-road route.
-The start is adjacent to the 100-mile start.
+Off-Road: HHH weekend includes a 13.1 mile off-road route.
+The start is across the river at the JS Bridwell Agriculture Center.
 The trail will be open all day but will be swept for survivors at 6 p.m. on Friday and 1 p.m. on Sunday.
 The trail is single track with quick short climbs and drops.
 The route is fun but riders are reminded that these nature trails are on natural surfaces surrounded by trees, water, wild animals, pointy objects and poison ivy.
 Off roading requires skill and caution on the part of the rider.

 Entry Fee: HHH has worked hard to keep entry fees as low as possible.
-Early registration is still $30 and will expire June 30, 2013.
-After July 1, 2013, regular registration will be $35.
+Early registration is still $30 and will expire May 31, 2016.
+Beginning June 1, 2016, regular registration will be $35.
 To help families, there is a family discount available during early registration.
 The family discount is applied to registrations from the same household after the first full fee is paid.
-The maximum is 5 discounts per household.
+The maximum is 4 discounts per household.
 The family rate is $25 per person.
-The family discount is only available during early registration which expires June 30, 2013.
+The family discount is only available during early registration which expires May 31, 2016.
 All family discount registrations need to be received at one time and paid all together.
 Riders can register online, by mail, fax, or in person at late registration.
 Late registration is $45.

-Timing: For the 32nd Annual Hotter’N Hell Hundred, timing chips will be provided for all registered riders.
+Timing: For the 35th Annual Hotter’N Hell Hundred, timing chips will again be provided for all registered riders.
 This year’s timing results will be posted by distance ridden and age groups.
 Our goal will be to have Endurance Ride results for Early Registration riders online by Sunday night!

 It is important to accurately register for the event you intend to participate in.
 The USA Cycling races are for licensed racers who have paid or plan to pay a license fee to “race”.
 Most of the 12,000+ endurance cyclists that come for HHH will be registering for the Endurance Ride.
 No license is required and you compete against your own personal best, the road, the wind and the heat.